open-telemetry/semantic-conventions/docs/gen-ai/openai.md

 | [`gen_ai.usage.output_tokens`](/docs/attributes-registry/gen-ai.md) | int | The number of tokens used in the completions from OpenAI. | `180` | `Recommended` | ![Experimental](https://img.shields.io/badge/-experimental-blue) |
 | [`server.address`](/docs/attributes-registry/server.md) | string | GenAI server address.
 [8] | `example.com`; `10.1.2.80`; `/tmp/my.sock` | `Recommended` | ![Stable](https://img.shields.io/badge/-stable-lightgreen) |

-**[1]:** If one of the predefined values applies, but specific system uses a different name it's RECOMMENDED to document it in the semantic conventions for specific GenAI system and use system-specific name in the instrumentation.
+**[1] `gen_ai.operation.name`:** If one of the predefined values applies, but specific system uses a different name it's RECOMMENDED to document it in the semantic conventions for specific GenAI system and use system-specific name in the instrumentation.
 If a different name is not documented, instrumentation libraries SHOULD use applicable predefined value.

-**[2]:** The name of the GenAI model a request is being made to.
+**[2] `gen_ai.request.model`:** The name of the GenAI model a request is being made to.
 If the model is supplied by a vendor, then the value must be the exact name of the model requested.
 If the model is a fine-tuned custom model, the value should have a more specific name than the base model that's been fine-tuned.

-**[3]:** The `error.type` SHOULD match the error code returned by the Generative AI provider or the client library, the canonical name of exception that occurred, or another low-cardinality error identifier.
+**[3] `error.type`:** The `error.type` SHOULD match the error code returned by the Generative AI provider or the client library, the canonical name of exception that occurred, or another low-cardinality error identifier.
 Instrumentations SHOULD document the list of errors they report.